CI/CD

 Features, major refactoring, dependency bumps, or bugfixes SHALL be carried out

-on a dedicated unprotected branch pointing to the trunk (main
+on a dedicated unprotected branch pointing to the trunk (main).

-release version bumps SHALL be carried out on a dedicated
+The pyproject.toml release version bumps SHALL be carried out on a dedicated

-unprotected branch pointing to the release
+unprotected branch pointing to the release branch.

-Draft Pull Requests from unprotected branches, either to main
+Draft Pull Requests from unprotected branches, either to main or release, SHOULD

 skip the CI.